Degree Project in Bioentrepreneurship, 30 creditsExamensarbete i bioentreprenörskap, 30 hp

 Literature and other teaching aids

-Literature for the specific project will be decided by the project coordinator at UBE/LIME in collaboration with the examiner when the project plan is accepted.
+Literature for the specific project will be discussed with the academic supervisor in collaboration with the examiner when the project plan is accepted.
 Method literature will also be chosen based on project content.

 One of the suggested books shall be used as main literature.